-As a public space, the average daily population of the University may include thousands of visitors.
-Everyone on the campus is expected to obey the laws of the State of Arizona and the rules and regulations of the University in pursuit of maximum safety for all.
+As a public venue, the average daily population of the University may include many visitors.
+Although the campus is usually a safe environment, crimes cannot be uniformly prevented.
+The University of Arizona emphasizes that everyone on its campuses is expected to obey the laws of the State of Arizona and the rules and regulations of the University in pursuit of maximum safety for all.